Every quest starts with questions.

 How is the training conducted?

 Our coaching classes are conducted live and in-person at three west coast campuses (Portland, Sacramento, and San Jose).
 Each class is taught as a two-day intensive beginning at 8:30 AM and ending at 4:30 PM each day.
-If you choose to seek the Certificate in Transformational Coaching, you will also experience coaching supervision and mentor coaching (both via phone), plus exams that are conducted via e-mail and telephone.
+If you choose to seek the Certificate in Transformational Coaching, you will also experience coaching supervision and mentor coaching (both via phone), plus an assessment exam that requires submission of recorded coaching sessions.

 What are the costs for the training?

-The Certificate in Transformational Coaching expenses are $5,125 (auditor rate).
-Although a $500 discount is available before completing the second coaching class to audit participants wanting to pay in advance.
-This includes 8 courses (16 days of training), 12 hours of coaching supervision, and 6 one-on-one mentor coaching sessions, a written exam and an oral exam.
+The Certificate in Transformational Coaching expenses are $5,350 (auditor rate).
+This includes 8 courses (16 days of training), 12 hours of coaching supervision, and 6 one-on-one mentor coaching sessions, an assessment exam where two recorded coaching sessions will be reviewed for PCC level competencies.

 Do I have to be a coach or want to be a coach to take your training?